-Time passed comfortably for us.
-We were holding team discussions every hour and getting breaks to drink a coffee and even play music with other hackers.
-In the end, we came up with a working prototype by 3 am and from then on, in the confusion of the night, everything got experimental.
-What if we get a vocoder for Rapple?, proposed Tim, who actually went home to get his.
-Damn, this thing is way ruder than expected… Is there a sweet spot to get the heaviest punchlines?
-All in all, we spent the rest of the night seasoning the thing and getting people around to test it and have a laugh with it.
+In the end, we came up with a working prototype by 3 am, and things got experimental from then on.
+What if we get a vocoder for Rapple?, Tim proposed, who actually went back home to get his.
+Is there a sweet spot to get the rudest punchlines?… All in all, we spent the rest of the night seasoning Rapple and getting people around to have a laugh with it.

-Next afternoon, after an engaging round of presentations of all projects (Kilian absolutely killed it rapping some nonsense in ours), the winners were announced and Rapple came first!
+After an engaging round of presentations for all projects (Kilian nailed it battling with Rapple in ours), the winners were announced next afternoon and Team Rapple came first!
 We got the main prize, handed by Microsoft, for the best use of AI.
-And so, after a pair of interviews and some farewell pints by St. Pancras station, we all went back to work on our Ph.D. projects, leaving our small but muddy footprint at Abbey Road Studios.
+And so, after a pair of interviews and some celebration pints, we all went back to work on our Ph.D. projects.
+So long, Abbey Road Studios!